-Id. § 1324(a)(1)(A).
-The Supreme Court recently held that 8 U.S.C. § 1324(a)(1)(A)(iv), which prohibits "encourag[ing] or induc[ing] an alien to come to, enter, or reside in the United States, knowing or in reckless disregard of the fact that such coming to, entry, or residence is or will be in violation of law," is not constitutionally overbroad and does not violate the First Amendment's protection of free speech because, "[p]roperly interpreted, this provision forbids only the intentional solicitation or facilitation of certain unlawful acts."
+4 Id. § 1324(a)(1)(A).
+The Supreme Court held that 8 U.S.C. § 1324(a)(1)(A)(iv), which prohibits "encourag[ing] or induc[ing] an alien to come to, enter, or reside in the United States, knowing or in reckless disregard of the fact that such coming to, entry, or residence is or will be in violation of law," is not constitutionally overbroad and does not violate the First Amendment's protection of free speech because, "[p]roperly interpreted, this provision forbids only the intentional solicitation or facilitation of certain unlawful acts."
 United States v.
 Hansen, 599 U.S. 762, 766-67 (2023).
+The penalties under section 1324 are with respect to "each alien in respect to whom such a violation occurs."
 Bringing or attempting to bring an alien into the United States carries a ten-year statutory maximum.
 Transporting, harboring, or encouraging entry without financial gain has a five-year statutory maximum penalty.
-The statutory maximum increases to ten years for conspiring to commit any of these crimes or committing any of these crimes for financial gain.
-Where a defendant causes serious bodily injury or places the life of another person in jeopardy, the statutory maximum increases to 20 years.
-And where the crime causes the death of another, the statutory maximum becomes life in prison or death.
-For a defendant who brought an alien into the United States, the maximum penalty may be enhanced an additional ten years in cases of commercial transportation of large groups if the aliens were transported in a life-threatening manner or presented a life-threatening health risk to people in the United States.
-10 A defendant who aids and abets another in the commission of one of these offenses is subject to a five-year statutory maximum.
-11 Because these statutory enhancements are based on facts other than the defendant's criminal record, they must be charged in the indictment and either admitted by the defendant or found by a jury beyond a reasonable doubt.
-12 2.
-8 U.S.C. § 1324(a)(2)-Bringing in Aliens Section 1324(a)(2)(A) is a misdemeanor offense that prohibits bringing aliens to the United States without "prior authorization" despite their immediate presentation to immigration officials or ultimate admission.13 Pursuant to section 1324(a)(2)(B), where the alien is brought into the United States but is not immediately presented to immigration officials, a first or second offense is a felony and carries a ten-year statutory maximum.14 Where a violation of section 1324(a)(2) is committed for profit or with reason to believe that the alien will commit a felony, for a first and second violation, the defendant is 5 8 U.S.C. § 1324(a)(1)(B)(i).
+The statutory maximum increases to ten years for conspiring to commit any of these crimes or committing any of these crimes for commercial advantage or financial gain.
+Where a defendant causes serious bodily injury or places the life of another person in jeopardy for any of these crimes the statutory maximum increases to 20 years.
+And where any of these crimes causes the death of another, the statutory maximum becomes life in prison or death.
+A defendant who conspires or aids and abets another in the commission of one of these offenses is subject to a five-year statutory maximum, unless the person causes serious bodily injury, in which case the statutory maximum is 20 years.
+A defendant who conspires or aids and abets another and the death of another results, the statutory maximum becomes life in prison or death.
+For a defendant who brought an alien into the United States, the maximum penalty may be enhanced up to an additional ten years in cases of commercial transportation of large groups if the aliens were transported in a life-threatening manner or presented a life-threatening health risk to people in the United States.13 Because these statutory enhancements are based on facts other than the defendant's criminal record, they must be charged in the indictment and either admitted by the defendant or found by a jury beyond a reasonable doubt.14 2.
+8 U.S.C. § 1324(a)(2)-Bringing in Aliens Section 1324(a)(2)(A) is a misdemeanor offense that prohibits bringing aliens to the United States without "prior authorization" despite their immediate presentation to 5 8 U.S.C. § 1324(B).

-6 Id. § 1324(a)(1)(B)(ii).
+6 Id. § 1324(a)(1)(B)(i).

-7 Id. § 1324(a)(1)(B)(i).
+7 Id. § 1324(a)(1)(B)(ii).

-8 Id. § 1324(a)(1)(B)(iii).
+8 Id. § 1324(a)(1)(B)(i).

-9 Id. § 1324(a)(1)(B)(iv).
+9 Id. § 1324(a)(1)(B)(iii).

-10 Id. § 1324(a)(4).
+10 Id. § 1324(a)(1)(B)(iv).

-11 Id. § 1324(a)(1)(B)(ii); see also United States v.
+11 Id. § 1324(a)(1)(B)(ii), (iii); see also United States v.
 Hilario-Hilario, 529 F.3d 65, 69 (1st Cir.
 2008) ("One who aids and abets is normally liable as a principal, 18 U.S.C. § 2 (2000), but the smuggling statute prescribes in certain cases a lower sentence for mere aiders and abettors.").
-See Hilario-Hilario, 529 F.3d at 69 ("Each one of these characteristics raises the maximum sentence available.
-8 U.S.C. §§ 1324(a)(1)(B)(i), (iii), (iv).
-Although pertinent only to sentencing, a jury determination typically is required to invoke the higher sentences under familiar precedent." (citing Apprendi v.
-New Jersey, 530 U.S. 466 (2000))).
-13 8 U.S.C. § 1324(a)(2)(A).
+12 8 U.S.C. § 1324(a)(1)(B)(iv).